 Needless to say, I was pretty shocked.

-But as soon as I put on the cute, heavy-soled, inflexible, molded, arch-supported, โsturdyโ new shoes we were gifted, kiddo looked like she’d been over-served, then told to walk the plank with old, sticky bubble gum attached to her soles.
+But as soon as I put on the cute, heavy-soled, inflexible, molded, arch-supported, โsturdyโ new shoes we were gifted, kiddo looked like she’d been over-served.
+Then told to walk the plank with old, sticky bubble gum attached to her soles.

 (I mean, I had always thought all babies walked like drunk bachelorettes.
 Not the case.)